SKY-Studio-cn/SKY-Code/README.md

 ## **What is it？**

 *   A modified version of TurboWarp.
-*   Run Scratch projects faster.
+*   Simulate a real mobile operating system

 ## **What can it do？**
 *    For us